kigawas/blog/content/posts/y-combinator-in-python.md

 ## How to use Y-combinator

-You may want to ask, how should we use this weird thing to implement recursions __without__ defining any function?
+You may want to ask, how should we use this weird thing to implement recursion __without__ defining any function?
 Well, let's take the factorial calculation as an example.

 ### First try